Knguyen-dev/cs-notes/programming/languages/ASM/RISCV/4_load_store.md

 ```
 We can also reference a "symbol".
 Above we have a string in our data section with the **.ascii** assembler directive.
 Imagine a function that called `print_string` and displayed that string.
 We need to pass the address of our greeting string from the data section, into the function I presume?

-To find the addresss of our greeting string, we'll use `la` (load address) pseudoinstruction:
+To find the address of our greeting string, we'll use `la` (load address) pseudoinstruction:
 ```s
 # General syntax
 la rd, symbol